Transition metal alkene complex: Bonding

 The bonding between alkenes and transition metals is described by the Dewar–Chatt–Duncanson model, which involves donation of electrons in the pi-orbital on the alkene to empty orbitals on the metal.
 This interaction is reinforced by back bonding that entails sharing of electrons in other metal orbitals into the empty pi-antibonding level on the alkene.
 Early metals of low oxidation state (Ti(II), Zr(II), Nb(III) etc.) are strong pi donors, and their alkene complexes are often described as metallacyclopropanes.
 Treatment of such species with acids gives the alkanes.
 Late metals (Ir(I), Pt(II)), which are poorer pi-donors, tend to engage the alkene as a Lewis acid–Lewis base interaction.
 Similarly, C2F4 is a stronger pi-acceptor than C2H4, as reflected in metal-carbon bond distances.

 Rotational barrier

 The barrier for the rotation of the alkene about the M-centroid vector is a measure of the strength of the M-alkene pi-bond.
-Low symmetry complexes are suitable for analysis of these rotational barriers associated with the metal-ethene bond.In CpRh(C2H4)(C2F4), the ethene ligand is observed to rotate with a barrier near 12 kcal/mol but no rotation is observed for about the Rh-C2F4 bond.
+Low symmetry complexes are suitable for analysis of these rotational barriers associated with the metal-ethylene bond.In CpRh(C2H4)(C2F4), the ethylene ligand is observed to rotate with a barrier near 12 kcal/mol but no rotation is observed for about the Rh-C2F4 bond.